This medicine is subject to additional monitoring. This will allow quick identification

 nausea and vomiting

-Inflammation of the heart muscle (myocarditis) characterised by shortness of breath,
+inflammation of the heart muscle (myocarditis): symptoms may include shortness of

 The above list includes very serious side effects.
 You may need urgent medical attention